sfu-cosmo/MGCobaya/README.md

 ```
 Please refer to [official Cobaya website](https://cobaya.readthedocs.io/en/latest/cosmo_basic_runs.html) for more details of settings for cosmological runs.

-## Citing MGCAMB
+## Citing MGCobaya
-If you use MGCAMB for your scientific work, please cite the following papers:
+If you use MGCobaya for your scientific work, please cite the following papers:

-* *New MGCAMB tests of gravity with CosmoMC and Cobaya*
+* *New MGCAMB tests of gravity with CosmoMC and Cobaya*\
-    Zhuangfei Wang, Seyed Hamidreza Mirpoorian, Levon Pogosian, Alessandra Silvestri, Gong-Bo Zhao
+    Zhuangfei Wang, Seyed Hamidreza Mirpoorian, Levon Pogosian, Alessandra Silvestri, Gong-Bo Zhao\
     [arXiv:2305.05667 [astro-ph.CO]](https://arxiv.org/abs/2305.05667)